 Shopify is a leading ecommerce platform and is suitable for businesses of all sizes, while also catering to a wide range of industries.
 Is it right for you?
 That depends on your needs and your budget.
-Shopify has a very wide feature set, but there are some less-expensive solutions out there, as well as solutions with take a slightly different approaches to their platforms.
+Shopify has a very wide feature set and is a great solution for most needs, but there are some less-expensive solutions out there as well and solutions which take slightly different approaches to their platforms.
 If you’re unsure, get in touch and we can help you navigate this very important decision.

 An ecommerce platform is used to sell goods online and process payments, while a content management system (CMS) is used to to build and manage a website and/or blog.
-There is a lot of overlap, as many ecommerce platforms include web content and blog management functions, and most CMS systems have plug-ins available to enable ecommerce.
+There is a lot of overlap, as Shopidy includes web content and blog management functions, and most CMS systems have plug-ins available to enable ecommerce.
 Depending on what you want to achieve, an ecommerce platform (like Shopify) could be the right solution, but a CMS solution with ecommerce (like WordPress with WooCommerce) might be a better fit.
 If you need help deciding, we can advise you.

 Your store can be built so its customer-facing elements communicate in whatever language(s) you want.
 The admin area of the store is available in a wide range of languages as well, including: English, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, Finnish, French, German, Hindi, Italian, Japanese, Korean, Norwegian, Portuguese (Brazil), Portuguese (Portugal), Spanish, Swedish, Thai, and Turkish.

 Your store can accept payments in just about any currency, as long as your payment gateway accepts it.
 You can also allow your clients to pay in their local currency of choice, or provide them a number of options.
-Shopify can even support a wide range of crypto currencies, like Bitcoin, Ethereum, and Litecoin.
+Shopify can even support a wide range of crypto currencies including Bitcoin, Ether, and Litecoin.

-Yes, Shopify can be setup to charge the correct amount of GST/VAT for your locations.
+Yes, Shopify can be setup to charge the correct amount of GST/VAT for your locations, including overseas sales.

 Yes, Shopify will integrate seamlessly, automatically importing sales, order details, and inventory into Quickbooks.